ibm-cloud-docs/vpc/console-tutorial.md

 1. To set the instance size, click **Change profile** to choose a profile that contains a combination of core, RAM, and network performance that's most appropriate for your workload.
 For more information, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles) and [s390x instance profiles](/docs/vpc?topic=vpc-vs-profiles).

     _For z/OS virtual server instances only:_ z/OS virtual server instances require a minimum profile of 2 vCPUs x 16 GB RAM (2x16).
-One vCPU of the selected profile is reserved for running the service.
 When you select the profile for any z/OS stock images with RAM smaller than 8 GB, you might encounter the `IAR057D` message.
 For more information, see [IAR057D](https://www.ibm.com/docs/en/zos/2.5.0?topic=messages-iar057d){: external}.
     {: note}

 1. Select an existing SSH key or create an SSH key that is to be used to access the virtual server instance.
 To create an SSH key, click **Create an SSH key** and name the key.
 Select **Generate a key pair for me**, click **Save private key**, then **Save public key**.
 When this action completes, click **Create**.